balvig/chili/README.md

 ### Adding new resources

-Use `rails g scaffold Like` as usual when using engines.
+Go to the extension's directory and use `rails g scaffold Like` as usual when using engines.
 The new resource will be namespaced to ChiliSocial::Like and automounted in the main app at `/chili/social/likes`, but only accessible when active_if is true.
 All the rules for using [engine-based models](http://railscasts.com/episodes/277-mountable-engines?view=asciicast) apply.

+### Migrations

+Migrations are handled exactly the same way as engines.
+Use the following commands after you've added a new migration to your extension:

+    $ rake chili_social:migrations:install
+    $ rake db:migrate

 ### Modifying existing models

-Create a model with the same name as the one you want to modify: `rails g model User --migration=false` and inherit from the original:
+Create a model with the same name as the one you want to modify by running: `rails g model User --migration=false` inside your extension's directory and edit it to inherit from the original:

 ```ruby
 # app/models/chili_social/user.rb